 Popular among endurance athletes, both Nuun and DripDrop offer powdered electrolyte mixtures that you add to water to amplify hydration.
 The two companies are similar yet target slightly different customers, so before you choose one brand vs the other, let’s quickly examine each to see which speaks to you.

 It’s important to note that both Nuun and DripDrop are healthy alternatives to sports drinks.
 They both provide electrolytes with much less sugar.
 One Nuun Cherry Limeade tablet, for example, only contains a single gram of sugar, while DripDrop’s ORS-10g mix only has 7 grams.
-For context, that’s nothing compared to the typical sports drink’s 21, or the whopping 39 in a can of soda (yikes!)
+For context, that’s nothing compared to the typical sports drink’s 21 grams, or the whopping 39 grams in a can of soda (yikes!)

 Both Nuun and DripDrop are also eco-friendly, reducing athletes’ carbon footprint by using a lot less disposable plastic than store-bought electrolyte drink bottles.